bpd-d/bpd-state-manager/README.md

 * onError?: BpdStateOnError - callback that is invoked when error occurs in state.
 It receives state identifier, change type, error and detail message.
 * copyMaker?: IObjectCopyMaker<V> - instance which is used by to create copy of the state.

-## Performer
+## Mutation Handler
-Performer is a callback method used to mutate state.
+Mutation handler is a callback method used to mutate state.
 It accepts two arguments: *state* and *action* where state represents current state value and action is an object that holds mutate data or points to mutation operation.
 Method shall return a new state value:

 ```
-function StatePerformer<V, P>(state: P, action: BpdStateAction<V>): P {
+function StateMutationHandlerr<V, P>(state: P, action: BpdStateAction<V>): P {
     // Make change to state value
     // Use action to identify type of change and get additional data
     return state;
 }

 ```

-##